Free Quote Pre Pay & SAVE

 Why doesn’t Bite Back treat every square foot the same way?

 Open sunny lawn is usually not where mosquitoes rest or ticks concentrate.
-The highest-pressure areas are normally shade, moisture, cover, edges, and transition zones.
+The highest-pressure areas are usually shade, moisture, cover, edges, and transition zones.

-Treating every part of the yard the same way can waste product in low-risk areas while missing the importance of the hot zones.
+Treating every part of the yard the same way can waste product in low-risk areas while underemphasizing the places that actually drive pressure.

 Bite Back uses a property-aware approach that focuses on the areas most likely to be causing the problem.